Come dance, ride, skate and perform, or just have fun at Open Streets Woodstock

 Previously known as the Tweede Nuwe Jaar Minstrel Parade, the re-named Cape Town Street Parade is an inclusive carnival for everyone.

-The Coke Gig Rig at The Grand Parade features a big screen to ensure as many people as possible are able to see.
-For this reason, no gazebos are allowed on the Grand Parade at the 2019 event.
+The Coke Gig Rig at The Grand Parade features a big screen to ensure that everyone gets to see the action.
+For this reason, no gazebos are allowed on the Grand Parade at the 2020 event.

-At least 50 minstrel troupes will participate on the day.
-Street activation acts include Football Freestylers, Khoisan Plasterz – Freestyle Dance Crew, Thandi Swartbooi Township Dance Academy, 7 Steps Drumline, 20Sk8 Skate Development and the Bo-Kaap Blikkie Band.
-There will be a life-size puppet and the audience can take part in live mural painting with Russel Abrahams and Yay Abe.
+At least 50 minstrel troupes will participate on the day and there will be many street activation acts.
+These are yet to be confirmed but in 2019 there was Football Freestylers, Khoisan Plasterz – Freestyle Dance Crew, Thandi Swartbooi Township Dance Academy, 7 Steps Drumline, 20Sk8 Skate Development and the Bo-Kaap Blikkie Band.

 WATCH: CELEBRATIONS AT TWEEDE NUWE JAAR CAPE TOWN STREET PARADE

 Before the Tweede Nuwe Jaar festivities, the Cape Malay Choir Parade does its thing.
-This parade is happening on 30 and 31 December 2018 and is a staple pre Tweede Nuwe Jaar celebration.
+This parade is happening on 30 and 31 December 2019 and is a staple pre-Tweede Nuwe Jaar celebration.
 Malay choirs parade the streets of Cape Town and, like the Tweede Nuwe Jaar celebrations, this event is met with anticipation every year.
-It happens at night, and patrons stake out their spots before the event day so that they can get a good view of the action.
+It happens at night, and patrons stake out their spots before the event day so that they can get a good view of the parade.
 Road closures will also be in effect on the evenings set aside for the Malay Choir Parade.

 CHECK OUT THIS MALAY CHOIR ACTION

-THE HISTORY OF THE TWEEDE NUWE JAAR/SECOND NEW YEAR STREET PARADE
+HISTORY OF THE TWEEDE NUWE JAAR/SECOND NEW YEAR PARADE

 The yearly parade dates back to the mid-19th century when the slaves in Cape Town were given one day off in the year (2 January).
 To celebrate, groups would dress up, wave parasols, strum banjos and make merry with music, dance and a parade from the District Six area through to the city centre.
 Many of the songs still sung today date back to the 1800s.
 Aside from honouring these classic tunes, repertoires are also laden with interpretations of modern pop songs to keep all ages entertained.
 Read more about the Cape Minstrels, also known as Kaapse Klopse.

-ATTENDING THE 2019 TWEEDE NUWE JAAR STREET PARADE + GOLD CIRCLE TICKETS
+ATTENDING THE 2020 TWEEDE NUWE JAAR + GOLDEN CIRCLE TICKETS

 As always, entry to this annual event is gratis, mahala and for free.
-There are limited Gold Circle Tickets going on sale just before Christmas for R100 a ticket.
-The special area is right in front of the Coke Gig Rig where live acts play on the day and offers the best views of the Minstrels.
-Follow Cape Town Street Parade social media for news of the release date of these tickets.
+There are limited golden circle tickets going on sale just before Christmas for R100 a ticket.
+The special area is right in front of the Coke Gig Rig where live acts play on the day and offer the best views of the Minstrels.
+Follow the Cape Town Street Parade social media pages for news of the release date of these tickets.
 For more information, please contact the organisers directly at firstname.lastname@example.org or 072 145 1597.

 Locals and visitors can discover something new during free walking tours of Cape Town.